 Consult your team of medical professionals before using any equipment for ALS.
 To avoid unnecessary injuries, you and your caregiver(s) should receive training on how to safely and properly use each piece of equipment.

 Which devices are covered by insurance?Some devices like ventilators and power wheelchairs are covered by Medicare, Medicaid, and private insurance.
 Other items, like shower and toileting devices, are not covered, which means you’d have to pay out of pocket.
-Learn more about which devices are covered on our ALS Equipment Overview.
+Learn more about which devices are covered on our Paying for Equipment page.

 |